On Being A Poet

 Sometimes poets get misconstrued.
 When a poem tackles sadness and regret for losing someone the readers would think that the poet still loves and wants that someone back.
 Worse, the person who felt alluded to may either be excited or feel vindicated.

-Lest we forget that poets are men of arts who write for art’s sake.
-Undoubtedly, they draw inspiration from someone or something.
-They need a motivation in pursuance of their art.
-But as it is, the end is the art and the motivation is but the means to achieve the end.
+Let’s not forget that poets are men of arts who write for art’s sake.
+Yes, they draw inspiration from someone or something.
+But as it is, the end is the art and the inspiration is but the means to achieve the end.

 And what is the reward the poet receives for writing a poem?
-The reward is the poem itself.
-No reward can be sweeter than the poem that the poet chisels into perfection.
+For me, the reward is the poem itself.

-As to whether or not a poet who writes a poem of gloom and bewail is sad and regretful, only he knows.
-Who knows it may be Melpomene who visited him in his dreams.
+As to whether or not a poet who writes a poem of gloom and bewail is sad and regretful, only him knows.